 3. Your Injuries Can Be Difficult to Value

 How much should you receive from your personal injury claim?
 Who gets to decide what your injuries are worth?
 If you don’t hire a lawyer an insurance company will answer both of these questions.
 Since they’re more interested in protecting their profits than your well-being, you can be certain that your claim will be undervalued.
-At Lavent Law, we thoroughly investigate all accidents and work with experts to make sure that injuries are valued properly.
+At Lavent Law, P.A., we thoroughly investigate all accidents and work with experts to make sure that injuries are valued properly.
 We don’t just look at your expenses today, but also determine how your injuries may affect you down the line.

 4. The Claims Process Can Be Confusing

 Florida complicates the process of recovering the compensation you need after an accident.
 Hiring an attorney to handle all aspects of your personal injury claim will make the situation much more manageable for you.
-At Lavent Law, we will pursue compensation from your insurance company as well as anyone who may have caused you harm.
+At Lavent Law, P.A., we will pursue compensation from your insurance company as well as anyone who may have caused you harm.
 Our aggressive approach to your case allows us to help you maximize your financial settlement or award.

 5. We Can Help You Recover Compensation Even If You Share Fault

 Do you share some of the blame for your accident?
 If so, don’t let an insurance company intimidate you and deny your claim.
 In Florida, fault is not a bar to recovery.
 You can recover compensation as long as someone else is to blame.
 However, the amount of money you can get is directly linked to how much of the accident is your fault.
-At Lavent Law, our attorneys will work to find evidence that shifts blame to others.
+At Lavent Law, P.A., our attorneys will work to find evidence that shifts blame to others.
 The less fault you share, the more money you can get.

 Need Help With Your Florida Car Accident Claim?

 Have you been injured in a Florida car accident?
 Do you need help understanding your legal rights and obligations?
-Contact Lavent Law to schedule a free consultation with our skilled legal team.
+Contact Lavent Law, P.A. to schedule a free consultation with our skilled legal team.
 Our Florida car accident lawyers will review your case and determine the best strategy for getting you the money you deserve.
 Call us for help today.